 I think it all started when I got my first phone.
 The sixth grade had just begun and I was snapping pictures of anything and everything that would hold still for long enough.
 I’ll admit that it took a few years to understand quality over quantity, but when I did it was like seeing the world through someone else’s eyes.
 Suddenly, perspective was everything.
 The world around me became distant and unfamiliar, but it was beautiful.
 I loved how huge it really was, and how far from home I could get.
-It made sense to me why God had given us such small bodies paired with enormous personalities.
-It was the only way to fit all the creativity needed in the world.
+It made sense to me why we were given such small bodies paired with these enormous personalities.
+It’s the only way to fit all the creativity needed in the world.

 After I accepted how small I was on the scale of life, I began to attempt capturing every aspect of it possible.
 Not just in photography but in writing too.
 In fact, there have been phases in my life I would consider myself more of a writer than a photographer.
 But they are so different.
 I like the way that writing makes me feel.
-Getting it out of my head and onto the paper somehow leads to a sort of relief.
+Getting it out of my head and onto paper somehow leads to a sort of relief.
 Maybe knowing that it’s permanent and can’t get lost in my train of thoughts.
 Photography, however, is just as satisfying.
-Replicating a scene so I’ll never forget it.
-I don’t live through these photos, I understand that the real experience was better.
-Sometimes people even ask me if it’s worth it to live my life looking through a lens all the time.
-It’s obviously an exaggeration, but the pictures are just little reminders of exactly how things were.
-I don’t know about you but my memory is far from perfect, and losing the details over time kills me.
+Snapshotting memories of adventures I get to hold onto forever.
+It took time to realize I shouldn’t live through these photos, or spend too much time looking through a lens.
+Sometimes watching it with my naked eye is more rewarding than being able to look back on it.

-So from the middle schooler on continuous shooting mode I moved on to the high school newspaper editor.
-This required me to take pictures sometimes, but my main duties were writing, designing and editing.
-I learned the importance of deadlines, advertising techniques and the highs and lows of running a staff.
-This probably doesn’t sound very interesting to most of you, but surprisingly this is when I decided I want to be a journalist.
-My advisor at the time, Kathy Gabor, was probably a big influence in this decision.
-I think she might be the best teacher I’ve ever had.
+From the middle schooler on continuous shooting mode I moved on to the high school newspaper editor.
+This required me to take pictures sometimes, but my main duties were writing, designing, and editing.
+I learned the importance of deadlines, advertising techniques, and the highs and lows of running a staff.
+This probably doesn’t sound very interesting to most of you, but surprisingly, this is when I decided I would like to be a journalist.
+My advisor at the time, Kathy Gabor, was a big influence in this decision.
 She pushed me to create the best work I had in me at that age, and I craved her respect.
-It was the perfect combination of positive feedback and a yearning for higher quality work.
+Her critiques were always the perfect combination of positive feedback and a yearning for higher quality work.
 It made us want to impress her.

-Enjoy this compilation of the work I am most proud of.
-Stay tuned as my portfolio continues to grow!
+Enjoy this compilation of the work over the years and stay tuned as my portfolio continues to grow!